 This is the westernmost point on mainland.
 Quite a touristic place... but there is enough space for everyone to enjoy the views.
-However if you are planning to visit the amazing cliffs of the Algarve region, you could skip this place in comparison.
+However, if you are planning to visit the amazing cliffs of the Algarve region, you could skip this place as the cliffs are not as impressive in comparison.

 Praia Da Adraga Beach

-A stunning beach with a beautiful arches an large rocks breaking the waves.
+A stunning beach with a beautiful arche and large rocks breaking the waves.
 Photographers love it!

 More photos and info on the Praia da Adraga Article